openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver/vlatest/Write-SqlTableData.md

 ```

 ### -SchemaName
-Specifies the name of the schema for the table.

 If you run this cmdlet in the context of a database or a child item of a database, the cmdlet ignores this parameter value.
 Specify the *IgnoreProviderContext* parameter for the cmdlet to use the value of the *SchemaName* parameter anyway.